Battery Case vs Power Bank

 Battery Case

-A protective case with integrated battery that wraps around your phone, charging it directly through metal contacts or wireless connection.
-Provides charging and protection simultaneously.
+A protective smartphone case with integrated rechargeable battery that charges your phone directly through the case's internal contacts or wireless connection.

 Pros

-- Always with your phone—no separate item to carry or forget
+- Always with your phone; no extra item to carry

 Cons

-- Adds significant bulk and weight to the phone
+- Adds bulk and weight to your phone

 Power Bank